We're here to help!

 The great news is that thanks to a variety of system factors, tax incentives, and purchasing options, that average cost starts to go down faster than you can say solar savings.

 When it comes to your system, factors like energy usage, system equipment and size, house and roof characteristics and location, and of course, the installer you work with, will vary the price of your solar installation.
-Plus, each of these will depend solely on your unique situation.
+Plus, each of these will depend solely on your situation.

-But, the fastest way to see your lump sum come down is through incentives and payment options.
+But, the fastest way to see your lump sum come down is through tax incentives and payment options.

-Incentives for Solar Panels
+3 Cost Saving Incentives for Solar Panels

-Federal Tax Incentives for Solar
+1. Federal Tax Incentives for Solar

-At the federal level, investing in residential solar might qualify you for The Residential Clean Energy Credit, which is a tax credit through the Inflation Reduction Act that is equal to 30% of your system.
+At the federal level, investing in residential solar might qualify you for the Residential Clean Energy Credit, which is a tax credit through the Inflation Reduction Act that is equal to 30% of your system.
 This credit will likely apply to you if you’re purchasing solar for your main home, aka the home you live in most of the time, as long as the home is in the US, of course.

 According to SolarReviews, the federal solar investment tax credit saves homeowners $6,545 on average when they install solar.

-New York State Solar Incentives
+2. New York State Solar Incentives

-New York State also offers a property tax exemption.
 If the addition of solar panels increases your property value, you can apply to exempt that increase from your property taxes.
 This means that if you qualify, you won’t have to pay higher property taxes as a result of going solar.

 Residents of New York City are offered a tax abatement, which replaces the property tax exemption we just discussed.
 From January 1, 2024 through January 1, 2035, NYC offers eligible residents a 7.5% abatement.
 The abatement is applied to your property for a 4 year period following approval and will be equal to 7.5% of your installation cost, equal to your property tax, or $62,500 – depending on which is lowest.

-All that to say – NewYork residents can save up to $65,000 when they qualify for all offered incentives.
+All that to say – New York residents can save up to $65,000 when they qualify for all offered incentives.

-Solar myth #2: Solar panels are ugly!
+2. Solar Myth: Solar panels are ugly.

 Solar systems have come so far in the looks department.
 Modernized manufacturing has really honed in on sleeker designs that blend more seamlessly with your roof.
 Panel color, design, and which mounting system you use can all be discussed when speaking to professional installers about your needs, wants, and concerns.